Allstate Sugar Bowl Basketball

 Each January, the Allstate Sugar Bowl sponsors the National Prep Basketball Classic.
 The event features multiple brackets for both boys’ and girls’ high school basketball players.
 It has featured teams from Alabama, California, Florida, Georgia, Louisiana, Mississippi, New York, Oklahoma, Pennsylvania and Texas.

-The eighth annual National Prep Basketball Classic is scheduled for January 2-6, 2018 at the at the Alario Center in Westwego, La.
-The event will feature both girls’ and boys’ brackets.
+The eighth annual National Prep Basketball Classic was played January 2-6, 2018 at the at the Alario Center in Westwego, La.
+The event featured three girls’ brackets and and one boys’ bracket.

 2017: Allstate Sugar Bowl National Prep Classic Crowns Three New Champions